ChuckAlto/chuckalto/README.md

 Please contact me at Chuckalto@gmail.com if you have any questions.
 I welcome all inquiries.

 If you are looking to collaborate-
 I love working as part of a team and am open to collaborate on all different types of projects. from Commercial to non-profit.
-Even if it just to practice working as a team and sharpening our skills.
+Even if it is just to practice working as a team and sharpening our skills.
 <!--
 **ChuckAlto/chuckalto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.